-Table 8.
+Table 9.
 Behavior Actions Summary

 Action Ending Action ?
 Description Goto Waypoint No Specifies that an occupant should go toward a specific point on the navigation mesh.
 Goto Rooms No Specifies that an occupant must select a room out of a set, and go to it.
 Goto Elevators No Tells an occupant to use evacuation elevators.
 Goto Queue No Specifies that an occupant should join a designated Queue.
+Goto Occupant Targets No Tells an occupant to reserve an Occupant Target out of a set and travel to the target.
+Abandon Occ Targets No Tells an occupant to abandon Occupant Targets they have previously reserved.
 Wait No Tells an occupant to wait in their current location for a specified amount of time.
 Wait Until No Instructs an occupant to delay their movement until a specified simulation time passes.
 Change Behavior No Instructs an occupant to change a behavior to a new behavior picked randomly from a behavior distribution.
 Change Profile No Instructs an occupant to change to a different profile picked randomly from a profile distribution.
 Assist Occupants No Instructs the occupant to join an assisted evacuation team and begin assisting occupants who request assistance from that team.
-Wait For Assistance No Indicates that the occupant should wait for assistance from other occupants.
-Detach from Assistants No Detaches a client from their assistants, allowing the assistants to continue helping other clients.

 Action Ending Action ?
-Description Resume Prior Behavior Yes Instructs the occupant to continue using the behavior prior to the current behavior.
+Description Wait For Assistance No Indicates that the occupant should wait for assistance from other occupants.
+Detach from Assistants No Detaches a client from their assistants, allowing the assistants to continue helping other clients.
+Resume Prior Behavior Yes Instructs the occupant to continue using the behavior prior to the current behavior.
 Remove Occupant Yes The occupant will be removed from the simulation.
 Wait Until Simulation End Yes The occupant will wait in their current location until the end of the simulation.
-Goto Refuge Rooms Yes Instructs the occupant to go to one of a set of rooms marked as refuge areas.
+Goto Refuge Rooms Yes Instructs the occupant to go to one of a set of rooms marked as refuge areas .
 Goto Exits Yes Instructs an occupant to take the fastest route to a set of exits.